 Legacy HTML web app is established on the very basic logic: a user receives the whole HTML on request.
 In terms of web server architecture, it means that all the elements (namely, web page logic and overarching business logic) react to the full reload of the web page.
 This type of web application architecture is suitable for static pages, but not for dynamic web apps.

 As a more sophisticated type, a widget web app allows for loading data without requesting the page reload.
 In this web application architecture type, widgets send AJAX queries and receive chunks of data in HTML and JSON.
 The widget web app type is more suitable for mobile apps.
-The downsides of widget app is cybersecurity issues and long development time.
+The downsides of the widget app are cybersecurity issues and long development time.

 Web Server Architecture

-As web servers play a key part in successful operation of web apps, the concept of web server architecture deserves special attention within the web application architecture topic.
+As web servers play a key part in the successful operation of web apps, the concept of web server architecture deserves special attention within the web application architecture topic.
 The servers are chosen by performance indicators like processing power, storage, speed, and app tiers (the number and quality of connections established with various applications, operating systems, and networks).

 Now, let’s look at the types of web server architecture.